After decades of contention, the public perception of medical marijuana and recreational cannabis use has begun to change in the United States.

 Why Don’t We Know what We Don’t Know about Medical Marijuana?

-Medical Marijuana in History
+Medical Marijuana Throughout History

 The earliest written mention of marijuana comes from the 15th-century Chinese tome called Rh-Ya, or the Pharmacopeia, which attributed healing properties to cannabis.
 Over a dozen centuries earlier, the legendary Chinese emperors Fu Hsi and Shen Nung are said to have likewise extolled the plant’s healthful benefits.

-And that’s to say nothing of the plant’s other uses throughout history.
+That’s to say nothing of the plant’s other uses throughout history.
 There is evidence that, during the Exodus, the Israelites may have anointed themselves with cannabis-derived oil for religious purposes, as may have Jesus and his apostles.
 Shakespeare may have used marijuana recreationally (or, some might argue, artistically).
 Other writers, such as Oscar Wilde and Charles Baudelaire, were also known to indulge.

 Health Benefits of Marijuana

-Fighting Alcoholism and Addiction
+Curbing Alcoholism and Addiction

 Survey studies conducted in California and Canada consistently showed that, of the people questioned, about 75% conceded that using marijuana helped them to avoid alcohol and other, harder substances.
 Moreover, states that have legalized marijuana for medical use have likewise experienced a 25% decreased incidence of deaths caused by opiate overdose .